PR firm operator, witness to 9/11 aftermath in Shanksville picked to lead awareness effort

-The founder of a Harrisburg public relations firm who previously worked under Pennsylvania's governor on the day of the 9/11 attacks has been picked to lead a public awareness campaign for the 20th anniversary of the Flight 93 crash.
+The founder of a Harrisburg public relations firm who previously worked under Pennsylvania's governor on the day of the Sept.
+11, 2001, terrorist attacks has been picked to lead a public awareness campaign for the 20th anniversary of the Flight 93 crash.

 The Board of Directors of the Friends of Flight 93 National Memorial, the official nonprofit partner of Flight 93 National Memorial, said Wednesday they selected SRA Communications President Steve Aaron to lead the yearlong campaign.